Leonardo DiCaprio And Margot Robbie To Reunite For Charles Manson Biopic

 Previously in 2013, Leonardo DiCaprio and Margot Robbie starred together in The Wolf of Wall Street, directed by Martin Scorsese.
-Now, the two Hollywood A-listers will be sharing the same screen, once again.
+Now, the two Hollywood A-listers will be sharing the same screen once again.
 DiCaprio has agreed to play a role in the upcoming Charles Manson biopic, which is to be directed by Quentin Tarantino.

 Leonardo DiCaprio Caves to Quentin Tarantino’s Wooing

 According to Variety, Quentin Tarantino has spent some time trying to charm Leonardo into appearing in his upcoming true crime/action film, which tells the story of Charles Manson and his followers.
-While the film, which is currently untitled will revolve around Manson, he won’t be the key figure in the plot and it seems DiCaprio will star in another role, possibly the lead.
+While the film, which is currently untitled, will revolve around Manson, he won’t be the key figure in the plot and it seems DiCaprio will star in another role, possibly the lead.
 Tarantino has cast The Wolf of Wall Street star to play a struggling, mature actor in the film.

-The story will be set in 1969 Los Angeles and will actually follow an out of work actor (DiCaprio) and his stunt double, as they try to establish themselves in Hollywood.
+The story will be set in 1969 Los Angeles and will actually follow an out-of-work actor (DiCaprio) and his stunt double, as they try to establish themselves in Hollywood.
 The Manson Family murders will serve as a backdrop for the film, giving the story context, but it’s unclear as of yet how large of a part Charles Manson’s story will figure into the plot.

 Margot Robbie May Join Charles Manson Film